Lectures & workshops

 Contact me for more information and to book.

-Firstly, pupils log into their classmates' Google Classroom accounts in and outside the classroom to write original texts and make revisions to their classmates' texts without the teachers' knowledge; Secondly, that higher-performing pupils receive text requests from classmates asking them to share images of completed assignments, which their classmates then rephrase 'in their own words' and submit as their own work.
-Thirdly, that leaked national tests are shared on the class Snapchat group, to which everyone in the class has access before the due test day.
+I lecture on how compulsory school pupils and higher education students use assistance 'backstage' — that is, without their teachers' knowledge.
+I discuss the pros and cons of this kind of assistance and how teachers can respond to it.
+The lectures for compulsory school and upper secondary school are based on my research findings from a municipal middle school.
+These findings showed that: a) pupils log into their classmates' Google Classroom accounts inside and outside the classroom to write original texts and make revisions to their classmates' texts without the teachers' knowledge, b) higher-performing pupils receive text requests from classmates asking them to share images of completed assignments which their classmates then rephrase 'in their own words' and submit as their own work, and c) leaked national tests are shared on the class Snapchat group, to which everyone in the class has access before the due test day.
 These examples of the pupils’ “Backstage Pedagogy” demonstrate pupils' loyalty to their peers and how digital technology enables certain students to avoid doing the schoolwork that forms the basis for assessment and grades on a large scale.